opencog/atomese-simd/Design-A.md

 typically, the types must match, and the "sex" of the connectors must be compatible.

-As abstract mathermatics, this is a very powerful abstraction.
+As abstract mathematics, this is a very powerful abstraction.
 As a programming API, it is verbose and hard to work with.
 In particular, a wiring engine is needed.
 Such a wiring engine has not yet been created.